How to make the most of these saving and investment accounts.

 Yep, and if you can afford to add the full amount on a regular basis it’s not a bad idea to do so.
 With such large amounts of cash in savings or investments outside of an ISA, you’re likely to be paying tax on a fair chunk of your money.
 So putting the maximum in an ISA could help reduce this.

 Plus, rules could change.
-Right now there’s the PSA on savings and various allowances on investing, but they could be reduced or scrapped (that’s already happening for the latter).
-If that happens, it means the returns on more your money outside of an ISA would be taxable.
+Right now there’s the PSA on savings and various allowances on investing, but they could be reduced or scrapped, which we saw on investing allowances last year.
+If things do change, it means the returns on more your money outside of an ISA would be taxable.

 So moving it into ISAs could be prudent as the future interest and gains will stay tax-free.
-Of course there’s no guarantee ISA rules won’t change too, but if they do it’d hopefully just be to new rather than existing contributions.
+Of course there’s no guarantee ISA rules won’t change too, and we know it’s on the Government’s agenda right now, but if they do it’d hopefully just be to new rather than existing contributions.

 How much can you put in an ISA?